mfem/web/src/examples.md

 The IntegrationRules are constructed by the moment-fitting algorithm introduced by [Müller, Kummer and Oberlack](https://doi.org/10.1002/nme.4569).
-Through a set of basis functions, for each element the method defines and solves a local under-determined system for the vector of quadrature weights All surface and volume integrals, which are required to form the system, are reduced to 1D integration over intersected segments.
+Through a set of basis functions, for each element the method defines and solves a local under-determined system for the vector of quadrature weights.
+All surface and volume integrals, which are required to form the system, are reduced to 1D integration over intersected segments.

 _The example has only a serial ([ex38.cpp](https://github.com/mfem/mfem/blob/master/examples/ex38.cpp))